openframeworks/ofBook/math_chapters_unnumbered/chapter.md

 ##### Rotation matrices
 We now see that any operation in Matrixland can really be expressed in a collection of vectors.
 We also know that dot products of vectors express the angle between two vectors times their magnitude.
 A slightly surprising fact is that those two properties are enough to describe any rotation.

-In order to grok this last statement, let's first explain how rotating one vector works.
+In order to grok **[BD: grok might be a bit confusing here, especially when tossing around actual math jargon.]** this last statement, let's first explain how rotating one vector works.
 Let's suppose for now our vector has length 1 (it's generally a good thing to start from, as it is then neutral to scaling), and that we would like to rotate the vector by an angle $\theta$, starting from a point on the x axis.
 The rotated vector would be $$v_{\theta}=\left(\begin{array}{c}
 \cos\theta\\
 \sin\theta
 \end{array}\right)$$

 Let's look at that for a moment.
 **//TODO: write what the cosine and sine is**
 Now we found a target for the $x$ axis to go to.
 In order to find a new home for the old $y$ axis, we only need to know the angle between them.
 Luckily, we all know that it's 90 degrees, or in radians: $\frac{\pi}{2}$.
 The new home will then have to be at angle $\theta + \frac{\pi}{2}$ from the x axis (angle 0):

 $$
 y_{\theta}=\left(\begin{array}{c}
 \cos\left(\theta+\frac{\pi}{2}\right)\\